-$^{^{2}}$ The following abbreviations are used in sentence glosses: NOM = nominative, ACC = accusative, DAT = dative, # = semantically infelicitous.
+3The following abbreviations are used in sentence glosses: NOM = nominative, ACC = accusative, DAT = dative, # = semantically infelicitous.
+Any given selectional restrictions are for illustrative purposes only and do not necessarily reflect the content of the Goi-Taikei valency dictionary.

-Example (4) provides an example of a valencypreserving case marker alternation.
+Example (4) provides an example of a valency-preserving case marker alternation.

 We make the assumption that alternations producing modification of the argument structure will either add or delete arguments, with these two processes never occurring simultaneously within a single alternation.
-That is we can never have, for example, a valencypreserving, argument structure-modifying alternation.
-We additionally stipulate that the case frame must be modified in some way under alternation.3
+That is we can never have, for example, a valency-preserving, argument structure-modifying alternation.
+We additionally stipulate that the case frame must be modified in some way under alternation.4

 By associating a direction with each alternation, we are forced into stipulating which of the two affected case frames is basic, a question which is clearly beyond the capability of an automatic extraction system.
-For the time being, we get around this by enforcing the constraint that alternations must be either valencypreserving (i.e. not modify the argument structure) or valency-reducing.
+For the time being, we get around this by enforcing the constraint that alternations must be either valency-preserving (i.e. not modify the argument structure) or valency-reducing.
 Additionally, for valency-preserving alternations, we normalise the direction of the alternation so as to be able to combine analysis of all like alternations together.
-In effect, all this achieves is to re-move representational multiplicity and allow us to maximally cluster like alternations together in determining the overall permeance of each alternation type, as all valency-increasing alternations are captured in reverse form as valency-decreasing alternations.
+In effect, all this achieves is to remove representational multiplicity and allow us to maximally cluster like alternations together in determining the overall permeance of each alternations.
 Admittedly, however, this does produce misrepresentation in that the synthetic causative from (3) above, for example, is analysed as occurring in reverse to the direction claimed above.

-The research in this paper relies heavily on the following Assumption of Preservation of Selectional Restrictions ("APSR"), originally proposed in Baldwin et al. (1999):
+The research in this paper relies heavily on the following Assumption of Preservation of Selectional Restrictions ("APSR"), originally proposed in Baldwin et al. (1999b):